-I love this vintage jacket I bought in a charity shop in Summertown in Oxford … classic, beautiful style.
-However, as much as I love a bit of vintage design, the shoulder pads were too much.
+Big shoulder pads are what date a jacket and make it unwearable.
+A jacket is a high cost item so it’s ideal to buy preloved if you want a variety in your wardrobe.
+I bought the Vintage Fortnum & Mason jacket in a charity shop in Summertown in Oxford.
+It’s classic, beautiful style drew my eye but the shoulder pads were too much.
 I really wanted to retain the rounded look at the shoulders but reduce the size of them.
-I now have a very wearable jacket that retains the gorgeous spirit of the original garment.
+I re-tailored to reduced the size but retain the shape of the shoulder, now I have a very wearable jacket that retains the gorgeous spirit of the original garment.

 Recently H&M collaborated with London College of Fashion students on a sustainable collection for London Fashion Week.
 One of the comments raised on Facebook was the issue of how scalable upcycling as a design technique is and it’s a big challenge for ethical fashion.
 In many cases of upcycling, designs are one-off bespoke pieces involving such time consuming alterations that they would not be profitable.
 Those are the ones I do just for the love of it, such as my brown dress in my last post.
 However, I believe this is exactly the type of upcycling technique that could be scaled profitably.
 A professional seamstress could make this type of alteration to a jacket in a couple of hours, keeping these garments in the retail pool.
 What’s more, these are exactly the garments that end up in landfill because they are not stylish or useful as they are.